gvwilson/thirdbit/_posts/2013/2013-11-13-data-science-centers.md

   or about running a bootcamp where you are.
 </p>
 <p>
-  Congratulations to everyone involved in the proposal&mdash;we look forward to wonderful things.
+  Congratulations to everyone involved in the proposal–we look forward to wonderful things.
 </p>